Wrobelax/companies_analysis/README.md

 - "data_cleaning.py" : Python file created to read, clean and save new data file.
 - "data_exploration.py" : Python file used to run exploration of data.
 It covers the same queries as 'sql_queries.py' but with use of Pandas module.
 - "sql_queries.py" : Python file used to generate 'companies_data.db' and run exploratory queries by using SQL(sqlite3 module).
 It covers the same queries as 'data_exploration.py'.

+_Folder "outputs":_
+- "categories_number_of_companies.png" : Bar chart gradient-shaded with top 10 categories based on number of companies.
+- "companies_rating.png" : Bar chart with rank of companies vs volume.
+- "rating_review_count.png" : Scatter plot with rank of companies vs. volume.
+- "states_rating" : Bar chart with sum of rating per a state.